bsherin/tactic/docs/Handler-Methods.rst

         of another boolean option.
 This can be accomplished by adding a ``modify_options`` method to your tile.

-        ``modify_options`` is run any time the form on the back of a tile is generated.
+        ``modify_options`` is run any time the form on the back of a tile is (re)generated.
+This includes any time that an individual option is changed on the back of a tile.
 It must return the options, suitably revised.
 Refer to `Tile Structure <Tile-Structure.html>`__ to see what how the options list should look.